hashicorp/terraform-provider-azurerm/website/docs/d/cognitive_account.html.markdown

 The following attributes are exported:

-* `location` - The Azure location where this Cognitive Services Account exists
+* `location` - The Azure location where the Cognitive Services Account exists

-* `kind` - The kind of this Cognitive Services Account
+* `kind` - The kind of the Cognitive Services Account

-* `sku_name` - The sku name of this Cognitive Services Account
+* `sku_name` - The sku name of the Cognitive Services Account

-* `endpoint` - The endpoint of this Cognitive Services Account
+* `endpoint` - The endpoint of the Cognitive Services Account

-* `primary_access_key` - The primary access key of this Cognitive Services Account
+* `primary_access_key` - The primary access key of the Cognitive Services Account

-* `secondary_access_key` - The secondary access key of this Cognitive Services Account
+* `secondary_access_key` - The secondary access key of the Cognitive Services Account

 * `tags` - A mapping of tags to assigned to the resource.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `read` - (Defaults to 5 minutes) Used when retrieving the Cognitive Services Account.